opencog/opencog/opencog/pln/README.md

 ## Usage

-PLN contains helpers to configure the URE
+PLN is a scheme module containing various helpers to load PLN rules or subsets thereof.